qpr-verify/qpr-verify/README.md

 -If you have trouble with the QPR-Report, it can be that you have to increase the screen resolution so that you can see all checks.
 -Please do not move the QPR Verify install or Library files.
 -If you did so anyways you have to adjust the PATH to the qpr executable and eventually also the Path to the libraries needed to run QPR

-	+PATH=~/qpr2020-artefact/QPR-Verify/install/reldeb-gcc/lib/:$PATH (or your now new location)
+	PATH=~/qpr2020-artefact/QPR-Verify/install/reldeb-gcc/lib/:$PATH (or your now new location)
-	+export LD_LIBRARY_PATH=/home/cav/qpr2020-artefact/QPR-Verify/install/reldeb-gcc/lib (or your now new location)
+	export LD_LIBRARY_PATH=/home/cav/qpr2020-artefact/QPR-Verify/install/reldeb-gcc/lib (or your now new location)